The bending of a straight line: Introduction

 When viewed through the lens of the Gibbons–Werner method, the traditional geodesic approach—based on calculating the change of the coordinate angle—may be interpreted as computing the deviation of a light or particle trajectory from a straight line in Euclidean space.
 Equivalently, the total deflection angle is given by the integral of the geodesic curvature of the trajectory in flat space~\cite{Li-Zhou}.
 This raises a natural question: can we look at the problem from the opposite perspective?
 Instead of asking how light rays bend relative to straight lines in Euclidean space, can we ask how straight lines bend relative to geodesics in curved space?
 The purpose of this paper is to explore precisely this idea.
 To this end, we build on the geometric approach of Gibbons and Werner, applying the Gauss--Bonnet theorem within the framework of optical geometry and making use of straight lines to analyze light deflection.

 The outline of this paper is as follows.
-Sec.~\ref{Czesław Miłosz} reviews the Gibbons--Werner method, providing the geometric background based on the Gauss--Bonnet theorem, in which sets the stage for Sec.~\ref{Jorge Luis Borges}, where we present our approach that expresses the deflection angle through the geodesic curvature of a straight line in curved space.
+Sec.~\ref{Czesław Miłosz} reviews the Gibbons--Werner method, providing the geometric background based on the Gauss--Bonnet theorem, which sets the stage for Sec.~\ref{Jorge Luis Borges}, where we present our approach that expresses the deflection angle through the geodesic curvature of a straight line in curved space.
 Sec.~\ref{Patrick Modiano} applies our formula to compute the light deflection in three representative spacetimes: Schwarzschild, Reissner--Nordstr\"om, and Kerr.
+Sec.~\ref{AIQING} extends the framework to massive particles, taking the Reissner--Nordstr\"om case as an explicit example.
 Finally, Sec.~\ref{Marguerite Yourcenar} concludes the paper.
 Throughout, we adopt geometric units with $c=G=1$.